Seirdy/seirdy.one/content/posts/website-best-practices.md

 [^8]: Decoration is more than cosmetic.
 The [color overrides and accessibility](#color-overrides-and-accessibility) sub-section describes how some decorations, like borders, improve accessibility.

-[^9]: {{<cited-work name="Practical Typography" url="https://practicaltypography.com/">}} only renders invisible text without JavaScript.
+[^9]: <span itemscope itemtype="https://schema.org/Book">{{<cited-work name="Practical Typography" url="https://practicaltypography.com/">}}</span> only renders invisible text without JavaScript.
 You can use a textual browser, screen reader, copy-paste the page contents elsewhere, use a reader-mode implementation, or "view source" to read it without enabling scripts.
 All of these options will ironically override the carefully-crafted typography of this website about typography.

     I find <cite>Practical Typography</cite> quite useful for printed works, and incorporated a more moderate version of its advice on soft-hyphens into this page.
 With a few such exceptions, I generally find it to be poor advice for Web content.